About Asherman's syndrome

 - Ashok (Saraca Indica): Ashok tree whose bark has medicinal properties especially for regulating female menstrual cycles.
 It is good for irregular menses, premenstrual tension, painful menstruation etc. Provides benefits to the endometrium and uterine muscles which makes it effective as a uterine tonic for irregular menstrual cycles and miscarriage.

-- Lodhra (Symplocus Racemosa): This herb Lodhra has great use in all female problems.
-Bark of this tree is astringent and has effective use in excessive discharge (leucorrhoea), excessive and painful menstruation.
+- Lodhra (Symplocos racemosa): This herb Lodhra has great use in all female problems.
+Bark of this tree has an astringent property and has effective result in excessive discharge (leucorrhoea), excessive and painful menstruation.
 Lodhra is even prescribed to the women's after their delivery.
 It helps to detoxify the blood.

 Dose: 1-2 Capsules twice daily, with plain water, after meals.